johnfedoruk/bangular/aio/content/guide/styleguide.md

-**Do** provide services to the Angular injector at the top-most component where they will be shared.
+**Do** provide services to the Bangular injector at the top-most component where they will be shared.

 </div>